 ((A* B) * (C)) - ((A * D) * (C)) = (F)

-(G) Total Net Monthly Consideration is equal to (E) and (F).
+(G) Total Net Monthly Consideration is equal to the sum of (E) and (F).

 E + F = G

 In no event shall the amount in (E), (F) or (G) above be a negative number.
-Furthermore, in no event shall the annual payment to Northern be less than $150,000.
+Furthermore, in no event shall the annual payment to Northern be less than $150,000 which shall be determined and paid, if necessary, on or before December 15 of each year relating to the previous year of November 1 through the following October 31 (“Contract Year”).
+If this Agreement is terminated at any time during a Contract Year, then the $150,000 shall be prorated based on the number of days in such Contract Year that the Agreement was in effect.

-Notwithstanding anything contained herein, each month Processor has the right to net the value of all products processed hereunder and remit to Pipeline the total sum of such net proceeds.
+Notwithstanding anything contained herein, each month Processor has the right to net the value of each of the Plant Products against each other processed hereunder and remit to Pipeline the net proceeds of such calculation.

 TERM, SUSPENSION AND TERMINATION